The Sierras of Cordoba

 - Get to know the blossoming food scene of Cordoba’s provincial capital.

-- Exploring the curiously different towns that dot the province, many of which have their own particular culture, such as San Marcos Sierra where a seemingly mismatched blossoming hippy community has intertwined with the local Gaucho culture and, despite the apparent differences, have formed their own distinct bubble of culture.
+- Exploring the curiously different towns that dot the province, many of which have their own particular culture, such as San Marcos Sierra where a mismatched hippy community has intertwined with the local Gaucho culture and, despite their apparent differences, have formed their own distinct bubble of culture.

 Travel logistics

-The climate is predominantly temperate, with some regional variations.
-Generally speaking, summers (December to March) are hot and humid, Autumns (March to June) are pleasant, Winters (June to September) are dry with strong variations in temperature, and Springs (September to December) are windy and variable.
+- The climate is predominantly temperate, with some regional variations.
+Generally speaking: Summer (December to March) is hot and humid, Autumn (March to June) is pleasant and mild, Winter (June to September) is dry with variations in temperature, and Spring (September to December) is windy and variable.
 Nights are noticeably cooler in March, which is also the rainiest month, and April often brings very pleasant weather.
 Starting in May, rainfall gets much lower.
-The air is often humid in winter, and thick fog is common.
-There is often frost but snowfall is rare.
+The air is often humid in winter, and thick fog is common, and frost is not unusual but snowfall is rare.

 Things to keep in mind